open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 All source code for any policy and software in use (unless used for fraud detection) MUST be published and publicly accessible. | yes | [code](https://github.com/open-zaak/open-zaak), VNG/GEMMA2 policy linked in [README](https://github.com/open-zaak/open-zaak/blob/master/README.en.md)
 Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the repository. | yes | 2020-05-12 review by @EricHerman; [ISO 27001](https://www.maykinmedia.nl/en/)
 Any source code not currently in use (such as new versions, proposals or older versions) SHOULD be published. | yes | [releases](https://github.com/open-zaak/open-zaak/releases), [docker hub tags](https://hub.docker.com/r/openzaak/open-zaak/tags)
-The source code MAY provide the general public with insight into which source code or policy underpins any specific interaction they have with your organization. | |
+The source code MAY provide the general public with insight into which source code or policy underpins any specific interaction they have with an organization. | |

 ## [Bundle policy and source code](https://standard.publiccode.net/criteria/bundle-policy-and-code.html)